pittar-demos/rhdh-build-an-idp/docs/02-dynamic-plugins.md

     -n openshift-gitops
 ```

-This time, update the path to end in `gitops` instead of `gpts`.

-Save your Application and wait for Developer Hub to roll out.
+Save your Application or run the above `oc` command and wait for Developer Hub to roll out.
 When it's done, you should be able to create a GPT with the following result:
 * New source and gitops private repos created in Gitea.
 * Argo CD applicaiton created for the gitops repo.
 * Argo CD sync status reporting in your new Component.